How to Become a Counselor in Alaska - Online Counseling Programs

-Professional counselor licensure in Alaska requires completion of a 60 semester-credit graduate or doctorate degree in counseling.
+Professional counselor licensure in Alaska requires completion of a minimum 60 semester-credit master's degree in counseling.
 The degree must be from a regionally or nationally accredited institution of higher education that has been approved by the state Board of Professional Counselors.
 If graduate degree is not in counseling, it must be in a related field such as psychology, marital and family therapy, social work, and applied behavioral science and applicants must meet equivalency instruction requirements.

 For professional counseling licensure in Alaska, instruction must be received in eight of the 10 following subjects: